KryspinTrawnik/KryspinTrawnik/README.md

-### Hi there 👋

-I’m Kryspin and I’m self-tought software developer.
-I come from Poland and I live in Leicester in UK.
+Hello,
+I'm Kryspin and welcome to my GitHub profile!
+I'm a passionate programmer and software developer, based in Leicester, UK.
+I have a strong background in C# and .NET Framework, and I enjoy building applications that are both functional and user-friendly.

+On this profile, you'll find a collection of my personal projects and contributions to various open-source projects.
+These projects cover a range of topics and technologies, from console applications to web applications.

+If you have any questions or comments about my projects, feel free to get in touch.
+I'm always open to feedback and new ideas.
+Thanks for stopping by!e in Leicester in UK.
 I'm currently working on projects in .NET technology.

 - 👀 I’m interested in .NET and web technology.
 - 🌱 I’m currently learning web development and process flow in SQL.
 - ✏️ I’m looking new opportunities to study harder C#, SQL, HTML CSS, JS.